Italy Tours, Vacations, Trips & Travel Packages

 The many charming Italian cities that have outstanding architecture and a long history are to be found everywhere.
 It is hard to find any town or city that does not have an attractive old centre and probably an incredible church or cathedral.
 Culture abounds musically in the form of opera, ballet and musical concerts, both classical and traditional.
 Italy’s museums and art galleries are outstanding and world-famous.
 There are colourful festivals taking place annually all over the country.

 Then there are some of the world’s best-known wines to be enjoyed on Italy vacations which are produced in several Italian provinces.
 Italian wine is exported all over the world, and names like Barolo, Brunello and Chianti are well-known.
-On a trip to Italy, the wine goes with good food and there is absolutely no doubt, Italy excels in this regard with not just its mouthwatering pasta and pizza but also its many regional dishes.
-Italian cuisine is truly one of the most diverse in the world, and in any region, or even city and village you visit, there are different specialities.
-And what can beat having a meal at an alfresco restaurant, available most times of the year, as Italy has, for the most part, a temperate climate.
+On a trip to Italy, the wine goes with good food and there is absolutely no doubt, that Italy excels in this regard with not just its mouthwatering pasta and pizza but also its many regional dishes.
+Italian cuisine is truly one of the most diverse in the world, and in any region, or even city and village you visit, there are different specialties.
+And what can beat having a meal at an alfresco restaurant, available most times of the year, as Italy has, for the most part, a temperate climate?
 Oh, and don’t forget to try the delicious Italian ice cream (or as it is known gelato).

 On an Italy vacation, you can indulge in some of the best shopping in the world.
-Italian merchandise is renowned for its style and quality especially its leather goods.
+Italian merchandise is renowned for its style and quality, especially it's leather goods.
 In Italy, fine craftsmanship is available everywhere.
 Consider also items such as perfume and ceramics.
 And to conclude the list, there are the Italians themselves with their zest for life which is reflected in their friendly and sunny smiles.

 One fact about a trip to Italy is that is not difficult to get around the country from one place to the next.
 There is an excellent rail network and the Autostradas make driving easy.
-So the big problem is how much time do you have available to spend here and what destinations to choose.
+So the big problem is how much time you have available to spend here and what destinations to choose.
 To a degree, it depends on your interests and inclinations.

 What are the top cities to visit in Italy?